borntofrappe/fullstack-d3/README.md

 const d = d3.least();
 ```

-The function is quite complex, but in the specific example, it works by comparing the items of the dataset two at a time.
+The function is quite complex, but in the context of the project, it works by comparing the items of the dataset two at a time.

 ```js
 const d = d3.least(dataset, (a, b) => {});